finalverse/mutsea-o/bin/inventory/README.txt

 README

 Folders and items which will appear in the standard common library for all avatars can be configured here.
-The root folder (currently called OpenSim Library) is hardcoded, but you can add your own configuration of folders and items directly beneath this, in addition to (or instead of) the contents of the default OpenSim library.
+The root folder (currently called MutSea Library) is hardcoded, but you can add your own configuration of folders and items directly beneath this, in addition to (or instead of) the contents of the default MutSea library.

 To add a new library, edit Libraries.xml.
 The entry in here needs to point to two further xml files, one which details your library inventory folders and another